LaurenceScotford/udacity-fsjd-project-1/README.md

 If the query is properly formed and the image is matched then an image of the requested size and format will be served with an HTTP status of 200.

+Note that some browsers do not come with viewers for TIFF and AVIF as standard, so if you request either of these types and you don't have a supporting browser or have not installed a suitable viewer, your browser may respond by treating them as binary files, so you will get a downloaded file rather than a render in the browser.

 If the server fails to process the image request (unlikely), then the API will return a 500 HTTP stats

 If the name is excluded, or invalid arguments are passed to width or height (less than zero or non-numeric) or to format (anything other than jpg, png, webp, vif or tiff) then the API will return a 400 HTTP status.